danleech/danleech.com/_posts/2015-04-08-links-to-wbc2015-live-stream.md

 UK/Bath’s Maxwell Colonna-Dashwood is competing in the 2015 World Barista Championship in Seattle this weekend.
 Here’s the [schedule](http://www.worldbaristachampionship.org/2015-schedules/) and links to the live stream provided by [World Coffee Events](http://livestream.com/worldcoffee).

-> Update: I’ve changed links to point to videos instead of live streams.
+<ins datetime="2015-04-13T09:00Z">I’ve updated links to point to videos instead of live streams.
+Follow links to the live stream events to see the whole competition.</ins>

 ## Video Links